 By now, most LANs are made via Ethernet cables.
 An Ethernet LAN can be divided into several virtual (VLAN) or physical LANs.
 Switches and routers are used to structure Local Area Networks.
 As an interface, the hardware controls the connections between individual network users and ensures that data patches reach their destination.

-Location Intelligence allows to collect, analyze, and organize spatial data using various Geographical Information Systems (GIS) tools.
-This process allows transforming large amounts of data into color-coded visual representations that enable an easier understanding of trends and generate meaningful insights.
+Location Intelligence allows the collection, analysis, and organizing of spatial data using various Geographical Information Systems (GIS) tools.
+This process transforms large amounts of data into color-coded visual representations that enable an easier understanding of trends and generate meaningful insights.

-Location intelligence, or spatial intelligence, can also be defined as an extension of traditional Business Intelligence (BI).
-It refers to a process of deriving meaningful insights from geospatial data, organizing, and understanding the technologies, applications, and practices that allow to relate spatial data processed by GIS with business data processed by BI applications.
-The insights acquired can be harnessed from organizations to better understand spatial patterns, consumers’ behaviors, interests, and preferences, and make more effective decisions.
+Location or spatial intelligence can also be defined as an extension of traditional Business Intelligence (BI).
+It refers to a process of deriving meaningful insights from geospatial data, organizing, and understanding the technologies, applications, and practices that allow the relation of GIS's spatial data with business data processed by BI applications.
+The insights acquired can be harnessed from organizations to understand better spatial patterns, consumers’ behaviors, interests, and preferences and make more effective decisions.

 Real-time Analytics refers to the analysis of big data, including technologies and processes used to measure, manage and analyze data in real-time as soon as it enters the system, thus allowing organizations to visualize and understand the data immediately.

-Real-time analytics applied in business contexts allows organizations to immediately obtain insights, operate on them, understand customer needs, and prevent potential issues before they occur.
-Businesses can leverage the power of real-time analysis and big data to optimize internal operations, as well as improve workflows, support sales, and apply more effective marketing strategies.
-These tools also provide insight into customer behavior and market trends in real-time, enabling immediate response, and staying ahead of the competition.
+Real-time analytics in business contexts allows organizations to obtain insights immediately, operate on them, understand customer needs, and prevent potential issues.
+As a result, businesses can leverage the power of real-time analysis and big data to optimize internal operations, improve workflows, support sales, and apply more effective marketing strategies.
+These tools also provide real-time insight into customer behavior and market trends, enabling immediate response and staying ahead of the competition.

-SQL, the acronym of Structure Query Language, can be defined as a server that allows managing databases, based on a relational model, that contain specific information.
+SQL, the acronym of Structure Query Language, can be defined as a server that allows managing databases based on a relational model containing specific information.
 SQL engine is a program that identifies and enables SQL commands to enter a relational DB and process data.

-Spatiotemporal Data Analysis is a new research area that, as a result of the development and application of new computational techniques.
+Spatiotemporal Data Analysis is a new research area resulting from the development and application of new computational techniques.
 It allows the analysis of massive space-time databases.
-Data collected that includes at least one spatial and one temporal property lead to spatiotemporal models.
-An event in a space-time data set represents a spatial and temporal circumstance that exists at a specific time t and a specific position x.
+Data that includes at least one spatial and one temporal property lead to spatiotemporal models.
+An event in a space-time data set represents a spatial and temporal circumstance at a specific time (T) and a specific position (X).

-Visual Analytics describes the science of analytical reasoning supported by interactive visual interfaces.
-Despite the existence of different methods of automated data analysis, visual analytics can provide a more effective response in a context where data is produced at an increasing rate and the ability to collect and store it is higher than the ability to analyze it.
-It is also essential to include it to approach the complex nature of the many problems at an early stage in the data analysis process.
+Visual Analytics describes the science of analytical reasoning supported by interactive graphical interfaces.
+Despite different methods of automated data analysis, visual analytics can provide a more effective response in a context where data is produced at an increasing rate and the ability to collect and store it is higher than the ability to analyze it.
+It is also essential to include it to approach the complex nature of the many problems early in the data analysis process.

-Visual analysis methods allow decision-makers to combine their human ﬂexibility, creativity, and basic knowledge with the massive storage and processing capabilities of today’s computers to get an overview of complex problems.
-Using advanced visual interfaces, users can interact directly with data analysis capabilities, enabling them to make well-informed decisions in complex situations.
+Visual analysis methods allow decision-makers to combine their human ﬂexibility, creativity, and basic knowledge with today's computers' massive storage and processing capabilities to get an overview of complex problems.
+Using advanced visual interfaces, users can interact directly with data analysis capabilities, making well-informed decisions in complex situations.
 Visual Analytics combines business intelligence and analysis tools in a single system representing reality in a “data-driven” format.
 Thus, millions of data are analyzed in a few seconds and displayed in a graphical interface, logically and not in a pre-constituted format.